jestjs/jest/docs/JestObjectAPI.md

 });
 ```

-You can pass in a `retryFilter` function to filter which errors Jest should retry on.
-The `retryFilter` will receive an array of the exceptions/test errors for each run of the test, and should return `true` if we should retry on this error
+You can pass a `retryFilter` function to filter which errors Jest should retry on.
+The function will receive an array of the exceptions/test errors for each failing test and should return `true` to retry the test.

 By default, `jest.retryTimes()` will retry on all errors.